stanford-cs336/spring2024-assignment1-basics/README.md

 For a full description of the assignment, see the assignment handout at [cs336_spring2024_assignment1_basics.pdf](./cs336_spring2024_assignment1_basics.pdf)

+If you see any issues with the assignment handout or code, please feel free to raise a GitHub issue or open a pull request with a fix.

 ## Setup

 0. Set up a conda environment and install packages: